About

 Artifacts and Events

 In August 1988, Sister Joan Smith joined the Museum staff and the work of accessioning the artifacts began.
-In February 1990, the first lay employee, Wendy Heiken, was hired.
-Wendy moved away in the fall of 1998.
+In February 1990, the first lay employee, Wendy Heiken, was hired, working at the Museum until 1998.
 In 1996, Steve Marsh was hired and remained until early 2000.

-It was at this time that the Museum building was in need of additional work.
-The original design was with two display pyramids around the two outer support poles.
+As the 20th century came to a close, the Museum building was in need of additional work.
+The original design included two display pyramids around the two outer support poles.
 This inhibited the ability of the workers to see what was going on in the Museum.
-In 1996 the Museum was closed for several months, and the pyramids were taken down; the two exhibit areas on either side of the lobby were renovated for the office and for the restrooms, both of which had been at the rear of the building as originally designed.
+In 1996, the Museum was closed for several months, and the pyramids were taken down; the two exhibit areas on either side of the lobby were renovated as office space and restrooms, moving them from their original location at the rear of the structure.

-In 1993 the Museum held its first Fair and Auction.
-Shorty Arnzen was the auctioneer, and this was held in the high school gymnasium.
-It had been set up in the front yard of the Monastery one sunny Saturday.
-But by 4 p.m. a hail storm came and all of the articles were wet and covered with hail.
-Sunday morning the staff and others wiped down the auction articles and moved them into the high school gymnasium.
-There were about 600 participants at this first annual event.
-In 1994 the name was changed to Raspberry Festival and has continued since.
+In 1993, the Museum held its first Fair and Auction in the high school gymnasium.
+Shorty Arnzen served as auctioneer.
+The items had initially been set up in the monastery’s front yard one sunny Saturday but, by 4 p.m. a hail storm drenched the articles.
+Sunday morning, the staff and volunteers wiped down the auction articles and moved them into the high school gymnasium.
+Approxmately 600 participants attended this first annual event.
+In 1994, the name was changed to Raspberry Festival and continues as the Raspberry Social.

-A year or two later, the Museum also began its annual Victorian Tea.
-The first of these was held in the Museum and there were about forty participants.
-In succeeding years it was moved to the dining room of the Monastery and continued for many years.
+Soon after, the Museum also began its annual Victorian Tea.
+The first of these was held in the Museum with about forty participants.
+In succeeding years, the tea was moved to the monastery dining room, continuing for many years.

-In 1998 a further renovation took place.
-This involved taking out the original restrooms and closing off the hallway to increase the storage area for artifacts not on exhibit.
-It was also about this time that the building (which was cold in winter, hot in summer) was insulated.
-A memorial board with copper “leaves” was begun for persons wishing to have their deceased loved ones remembered.
+Another renovation to the Museum took place in 1998, increasing the storage area for artifacts not on exhibit.
+Around this time, the building (which was cold in winter, hot in summer) was insulated.
+A memorial board with copper “leaves” was created for those wishing to have their deceased loved ones remembered.
 This is presently inside the Museum to the right as one enters.

-During all of these years the collection continued to grow so that when Spirit Center was designed, a room was set aside for the storage of Museum artifacts not on exhibit.
+During all of these years, the Museum collection continued to grow.
+When Spirit Center was designed, a room was set aside for the storage of Museum artifacts not on exhibit.
 Spirit Center was completed in 2005, and the storage area holds a large part of the Museum collection.

 “Preserving the past for the future”

-In October 2013, in late 2013 the Monastery Book and Gift Shop was moved from the main Monastery building to the Historical Museum.
+In October 2013, the Monastery Book and Gift Shop was moved from the main monastery building to the Historical Museum.

-A major remodel of the exhibits began in 2015 and concluded in 2021.
-Mary Schmidt was the project manager and former Idaho State Historian Keith Petersen and Mary Reed were among the volunteers on the project.
-The project has been supported by grants from the Idaho State Historical Society, Idaho Humanities Council, and the Laura Moore Cunningham Foundation.
-The Museum also celebrated the arrival of a new manager in the fall of 2020, with Sister Kim Marie Jordan as director.
+A major remodel of the exhibits began in 2015, concluding in 2021.
+Mary Schmidt served as project manager, and former Idaho State Historian Keith Petersen – along with Mary Reed – were among the volunteers on the project.
+The remodel has been supported by grants from the Idaho State Historical Society, Idaho Humanities Council, and the Laura Moore Cunningham Foundation.
+The Museum also celebrated the arrival of Carla Wilkins as the new manager in the fall of 2020.

 We hope you will stop by throughout the year to see all the new things that are taking place at our Historical Museum!